Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-09-15-Constrained-Maximization-and-Lagrange-Multipliers.md

 <h2 align="center">What about when constraints don't matter?</h2><hr>

+Now I'll let $g(x,y)$ be the inequality $y + \frac{1}{4}x - 1 \geq 0$ and not assume that the solution lies on the constraint boundary.
 With a constraint on the system that's not binding - the minima of the function lies within the constrained region but not on the boundary - the system of equations to solve becomes the usual $\nabla f(x, y) = \vec{0}$.
 This is entirely contained by the form of the Lagrangian.
 Taking the derivative of the Lagrangian and setting it to zero is conveniantly equivalent to stating the system of equations that we found above:

 <div style="font-size: 130%;">
 	$$